JonahLeggett/ML_Algo_Options_Trading/README.md

-* The results and conclusions from the machine learning model or application.
-(5 points)
-    * Include relevant images or examples to support your work.
-    * If the project goal wasn’t achieved, share the issues and what the group tried for resolving them.

 ### Next steps.
 (2 points)
-    * Take a moment to discuss the potential next steps for the project.

-Add more indicaters-or try different sets of indicators.
+  * Potential next steps for the project would be 1.Adding more indicators or trying different set of indicators
-Use more data sourses

-    * Discuss any additional questions that you’d explore if you had more time.
-Specifically, if you had additional weeks to work on your project, what would you research next?
+2. Try the strategy on different stocks
+3. Incorporate Deep Learning Network

+    * If we had more timewe would continue our research in following areas:
 1. Build a bot or some other interface to automatically placed orders or execute buy/sell in real time
-2. Link our paper accounts to the algorithm and ectually start executing our strategy
+2. Link real accounts to the algorithm and actually start executing our strategy
+3. Explore more complex trading strategies, like Iron Condor
+4.
+>"An iron condor is an options strategy consisting of two puts (one long and one short) and two calls (one long and one short), and four strike prices, all with the same expiration date.
+The iron condor earns the maximum profit when the underlying asset closes between the middle strike prices at expiration.
+In other words, the goal is to profit from low volatility in the underlying asset."